 Cover the whole thing with water.
 You’ll see these fun bubbles as the the tapioca starch starts to absorb the water!

-Wait like 10-15 mins, then slowly pour all the water out.
+Wait about an hour, then slowly pour all the water out.
 You’ll notice the starch now sort of looks like a gummy mess, and you’re probably wondering WTH did I just do!!
 Stay with me, amigo!

 That gummy mess is almost your tapioca gum, but not quite yet.
 There is still too much water in there, so we need to pat it dry.